alexjst/algorithms/vs-code-leetcode/README.md

 I will be focus on the following languages: (priorities will change as time goes)

 1. C#   - becauase I need prociency here for my work at Roblox
+2. Python   - because this is said to be the most syccinct langauge, at the same time, most popular for jobs

-2. Java - because Java is most popular for Internet jobs, but a bit verbose
+3. Java - because Java is most popular for Internet jobs, but a bit verbose
-3. C++  - because this is the most suitable lanauguage for competative programming, most top experts use this
+4. C++  - because this is the most suitable lanauguage for competative programming, most top experts use this
-4. Python   - because this is said to be the most syccinct langauge, at the same time, most popular for jobs
+5. ??? - language for future development (Rust?
+Scala?)

 For best training: